richpl/PyBasic/README.md

 ### User input

-The **INPUT** statement is used to solicit input from the user or read input from a file (see File I/O below):
+The **INPUT** statement is used to solicit input from the user (or read input from a file, see File I/O below):

 ```
 > 10 INPUT A